+We are further accelerating our cultural evolution by creating a unified corporate culture founded on leadership, talent and innovation.
 We focus on management quality as a key element of our growth strategy and remain committed to fostering the development of quality management at all levels.
 Our Strategic Talent Management Model is designed to enable us to reach our full potential by developing the capabilities of our employees and executives.
 This holistic model works to build the skills necessary for our employees and executives to reach their maximum potential, while contributing to the achievement of our short- and long-term objectives.
 To support this capability development model, our board of directors allocates a portion of our yearly operating budget to fund these management training programs.

 Sustainable development is a comprehensive part of our strategic framework for business operation and growth.
 We base our efforts in our core foundation, our ethics and values.
-We focus on three main areas, (i) our people, by encouraging the comprehensive development of our employees and their families; (ii) our communities, by promoting the generation of sustainable communities where we serve, an attitude of health, self-care, adequate nutrition and physical activity, and evaluating the impact of our value chain; and (iii) our planet, by establishing guidelines that we believe will result in efficient use of natural resources to minimize the impact that our operations might have on the environment and create a broader awareness of caring for our environment.
+We focus on three main areas, (i) our people, by encouraging the comprehensive development of our employees and their families; (ii) our communities, by promoting the generation of sustainable communities where we serve, healthy habits, self-care, adequate nutrition and physical activity, and supporting the development of our value chain; and (iii) our planet, by establishing guidelines that we believe will result in efficient use of natural resources to minimize the impact that our operations might have on the environment and contributing to creating a broader awareness of caring for our environment through education and community programs.

 In our company we are conscious that weight issues and obesity are worldwide health problems, which need a collective effort for their solution.
-We believe that neither beverages nor any other product by itself is the direct cause of these problems, as they are complicated issues related to dietary habits and physical activity.
+We believe that neither beverages nor any other product by itself is the direct cause of these problems, as they are complicated issues related to dietary habits, physical activity and education.
 However, as industry leaders, we would like to be a part of the solution.
-That is why we are committed to find, together with public and private institutions of the countries where we operate, a comprehensive solution to this problem.
+That is why we continue to be committed to find, together with public and private institutions of the countries where we operate, a comprehensive solution to this problem.
 Through innovation, we have developed new products and expanded the availability of low or zero calorie beverages as well as bottled water in different presentations, adapted to consumers' lifestyle.
-Approximately 40% of our brands are calorie free or low- or non-caloric beverages.
+Approximately 36.0% of our brands are low- or non-caloric beverages.
 In addition, we inform our consumers through front labeling on nutrient composition and caloric content of our beverages.
 We have been pioneers in the introduction of the Guideline Daily Amounts (GDA), and we perform responsible advertising practices and marketing.
 We voluntarily adhere to national and international codes of conduct in advertising and marketing, including communications targeted to minors which are developed based on the Responsible Marketing policies and Global School Beverage Guidelines of The Coca-Cola Company, achieving full compliance with all such codes in all of the countries where we operate.
-Moreover, we actively promote exercise, proper nutrition and healthy habits to promote an energetic balance, demonstrating our commitment to encourage physical activity among consumers.
-In general, more than 6.1 million people in 2015 benefited from physical activity events we sponsored, and more than 509,000 people in 2015 and 2.5 million people in the period from 2010 to 2015, benefited from our own health and physical activity programs.
+Moreover, we actively promote exercise, proper nutrition and healthy habits to promote an energetic balance, demonstrating our commitment to encourage physical activity and healthy habits among consumers.
+As part of the progress towards our goal of benefiting more than five million people in healthy lifestyle programs from 2015 through 2020, more than 500,000 people in 2015 and approximately one million in 2016 benefited from our healthy activity programs.

-At Coca-Cola FEMSA, we pledge to continue working to innovate and take measures to help people lead active and healthy lifestyles.
+At Coca-Cola FEMSA, we pledge to continue working to innovate and implement measures to help people lead active and healthy lifestyles.

-CCFPI Joint Venture
+KOF Philippines Joint Venture